aetperf/aetperf.github.io/_posts/2022-09-30-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

-## Forth query : count of vertices with 1 incoming and 1 outgoing egde
+## Forth query : count of vertices with one incoming and one outgoing egde

 Count of degree 2 nodes with *in-degree=out-degree=1*.